Name: Gloria Berry

 Expected Graduation Date: May 2018

-One opportunity to direct a philanthropic event on campus led Gloria Berry to change her major with hopes of pursuing a career in nonprofit work.
+An opportunity to direct a philanthropic event on campus led Gloria Berry to change her major to strategic communications with hopes of pursuing a career in nonprofit work.

 Berry started her college career majoring in elementary education.
 However, after organizing a softball tournament for her sorority that raised over $40,000, she switched her major to strategic communications to focus on event planning and nonprofit work.
 Through her major courses, she has found a love for the agency environment and now plans to work for a digital marketing firm after her graduation.